Tochemey/goakt/README.md

 ## Benchmark

-One can run the benchmark test: `go test -bench=. -benchtime 2s -count 5 -benchmem -cpu 8 -run notest` from the [bench package](./bench) or just run the command `make bench`.
+One can run the benchmark test from the [bench package](./bench):

+- `make bench` to run the benchmark
+- `make stats` to see the benchmark stats